nukalahasini750-star/Student-Management-System/README.md

 ## Conclusion

-This project is a basic example of how student data can be managed using Python.
-It is simple, effective, and suitable for academic mini-project assignments.
+This project is a basic example of how student data can be managed using Python.It is simple and efective.